Between Form and Content Digital Resources

 Oral History: Jacob + Gwendolyn Knight Lawrence

 Hear Jacob Lawrence in his own words on his time at Black Mountain College and its impact on this teaching.
-Below is a transcript from the 1999 interview with Gwendolyn Knight and Jacob Lawrence, conducted by Connie Bostic.
+A transcript from the 1999 interview with Gwendolyn Knight and Jacob Lawrence, conducted by Connie Bostic, can be downloaded here.

 ReVIEWING 10 Keynote Address from Leslie King Hammond